Here is the beginning of my post.

 URL: http://digitalcollections.ups.edu/wwf/

 Learn about plants from tropical regions of the world by browsing sections for uses of plants (such as clothing or medicine), regions, types of plants (such as trees), and rare, poisonous, and edible plants.
 Plant profiles feature descriptions, photos, and (in some cases) audio clips.
 Also includes a photo gallery.
-From the
+From the National Tropical Botanical Garden, a nonprofit group "dedicated to discovering, saving, and studying the world's tropical plants and to sharing what is learned."

 URL: http://ntbg.org/plants/